 Ordering a fresh batch of fuel ahead of the spooky season will keep the fuel ghouls away.
 Most fuel providers automatically change the grade of fuel they supply towards the end of autumn, switching to winter-grade diesel which contains an additive that reduces gelling.
 This should keep your business running smoothly despite the cold weather, helping you avoid the horror of unplanned downtime.

-Need to order summer or winter-grade red diesel?
+Need to order summer or winter-grade red diesel or white diesel?
 Call our team today on 0330 678 0880 to book your delivery slot.

 A BUG in the system

 Picture the scene: you have a good stock of emergency diesel that you’ve had in storage for over a year.
 Disaster strikes when you go to use your reserve supply and find that it’s foul-smelling, blackened and full of debris and sludge.